Mobile contracts cost you lots of money!

 (A lot more than what you actually pay each month)

-If you’ve been a member for even a short period of time, you would definitely know by now that we strongly advocate against locking yourself with any provider.
+If you’ve been with us for even a short period of time, you would definitely know by now that we strongly advocate against locking yourself with any provider.

 What may be good in your personal life, can be very detrimental for you as a consumer.